muesli4/mpd-touch-screen-gui/README.md

 * sdl2
 * libmpdclient
 * icu-uc
+* boost_filesystem
+* boost_system
+* C++17

 # State

 Still experimental but pretty functional overall.
-I used a quick and dirty implementation of an IMGUI library (mostly for rapid development and learning purposes).
+I used a quick and dirty implementation of an IMGUI library (mostly for rapid development and learning purposes) which will be replaced soon.
+Sit tight for improvements and extended functionality (e.g., control all of the UI with an infa-red remote control).

 # Contact